 Dr. J. Phillip London

-Dr. J. Phillip (Jack) London is the Executive Chairman and Chairman of the Board of CACI International Inc (NYSE).
-Founded in 1962, CACI is a $4.99 billion IT company with approximately 22,000 employees in 120 offices worldwide.
+Dr. J. Phillip (Jack) London was the Executive Chairman and Chairman of the Board of CACI International Inc (NYSE) from 2007 until his death in January 2021.
+At the time of his passing, CACI was a $5.7 billion company and a member of the Fortune 500 Largest Companies with more than 22,000 employees worldwide.

 Known as the founder of the modern-day CACI, Dr. London served as President and Chief Executive Officer (1984-2007), growing the company from a small professional services firm to become a worldwide information technology (IT) leader.
-In his over 45 years of senior leadership within the organization, London has shaped CACI into a trusted partner to the U.S. government, providing advanced IT support for high-priority national security missions.
+In his more than 45 years of senior leadership within the organization, London shaped CACI into a trusted partner to the U.S. Government, providing advanced IT support for high-priority national security missions.

-Dr. London currently oversees CACI’s major strategic initiatives and transactions, including a highly successful M&A program that he began in 1992.
-Since that time, the company has made more than 65 acquisitions, adding customers and expanding capabilities in all its market areas.
+Dr. London oversaw CACI’s major strategic initiatives and transactions, including a highly successful M&A program that he began in 1992.
+Since that time, the company has made 79 acquisitions, adding customers and expanding capabilities in all its market areas.
 As Executive Chairman, he established CACI’s Culture, Character, Integrity, and Ethics Committee in 2015.
 In 2018, CACI opened the Dr. J.P.
 (Jack) London Shared Services Center in Oklahoma City, OK in his honor as a visionary business leader and Oklahoma City native.

 In 12 years of active duty with the U.S. Navy (1959-1971) during the Cold War, Dr. London served as an officer, naval aviator, and carrier helicopter pilot with the Navy’s “hunter-killer” task forces arrayed against the Soviet Union’s strategic nuclear submarine threat.
 He saw service during the Cuban Missile Crisis (the “Thirteen Days” of October and November of 1962), and his 33 at-sea deployments included the North Atlantic, the Mediterranean, and the Caribbean.
 He was with the airborne recovery team for Col. John Glenn’s Mercury Program space flight in Friendship 7 in the Caribbean, on February 20, 1962, on the U.S.S.
 Randolph.
 At the height of the Vietnam War, he served as Aide and Administrative Assistant to the Vice Chief of the Naval Material Command, Department of the Navy (1969-70).
 Subsequently joining the U.S. Navy Reserve, he served as an aeronautical engineering duty officer and commanding officer of reserve units in the Naval Air Systems Command (1971-1983), retiring as a naval captain.

-Chairman of the Board since 1990, Dr. London joined CACI as a program manager in 1972, later advancing to vice president (1976) and division president (1982).
+Dr. London served as Chairman of the Board from 1990 until his death in January 2021.
+He first joined CACI as a program manager in 1972, later advancing to vice president (1976) and division president (1982).
 Elected to CACI’s Board of Directors in 1981, he was appointed President and CEO in 1984 and directed CACI’s operational turnaround in 1984-85 for both revenue and profit.
 His strategic vision in the 1990s transformed the company into a sharply focused IT organization, setting company records for revenue and profit, and positioned CACI for the emerging market in network technology.
 By the 2000s, he had expanded CACI into the intelligence and homeland security arenas to support government capabilities during an era of heightened national security threats.
-In 2008, he co-founded the Asymmetric Threat symposium series with Lead Board Director Dr. Warren R. Phillips to advance the dialogue on national and global security.
+In 2008, he co-founded the Asymmetric Threat Symposium Series with Lead Board Director Dr. Warren R. Phillips to advance the dialogue on national and global security.